oconnor0/BeaconRoad/Book/424-Teamwork.md

 You step in to face a consequence that one of your teammates would otherwise face. **You suffer it instead of them.
 You may roll to resist it as normal.** In combat, you must **Act** or **React**.
 Describe how you intervene.

-This is how you do the "I'll dive in front of the bullet" You cover for a teammate, suffering any harm or consequences that still linger after you've rolled to resist.
+This is how you do the "I'll dive in front of the bullet".
+You cover for a teammate, suffering any harm or consequences that still linger after you've rolled to resist.
 It hurts, cost stress, and may leave you in a bad spot.
 But hey, you're a hero.

 ### Set up